Acclaimed Somali Poet

 Throughout her writing, Osman is concerned with the question of testimony.
 Whose testimony is valid?
 Whose testimony is worth recording?
 Her essay “On Not Writing” informs a provocative testament to her experiences and dual-identity.
 She holds a strong commitment to encouraging creative storytelling, and the documentation of it informs her practice.

 Osman has received fellowships from the Fine Arts Work Center, Cave Canem, and Luminarts Foundation, Michener Center for Writers Fellowship, among numerous other nominations.
+She is the recipient of a 2021 Whiting Award for Poetry.

 Her work has appeared in numerous publications and has been translated into over 10 languages.
 Osman’s writing and photographs have appeared in Columbia Poetry Review, Prairie Schooner, Roar, Rumpus, Transition, and Washington Square Review.
 She is a contributing culture editor for The Blueshift Journal.